Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/how-the-internet-works/_index.md

 - The Web is a distributed information system
 - It is made up of web pages (files/documents)
-- These pages contain multimedia (text, images, video, etc)
+- These pages contain multimedia (texts, images, videos)
 - They are linked together via hyperlinks
 - A website is a collection of web pages
 - Websites are stored on computers called web servers